filestack/filestack-drag-and-drop-js/README.md

 ## Events
-You can interact programmatically with Filestack Drag and DropI using events.
+You can interact programmatically with Filestack Drag and Drop

 #### How to listen to events
 ```js